simondotm/lz4enc-python/README.md

 ### Lizard/LZ5
 * If you are interested in how LZ4 can be improved (better compression but with similar high performance decompression) take a look at [Lizard (was LZ5)](https://github.com/inikep/lizard)

-All credit and thanks to Stephan for his excellent work providing such excellent and useful resources for LZ4 encoding and decoding.
+All credit and thanks to [Stephan](https://github.com/stbrumme) for his excellent work providing such excellent and useful resources for LZ4 encoding and decoding, and also to [Yann Collet](https://github.com/Cyan4973) for his work on LZ4.